-The use of herbicides to control weeds or other undesirable plants is a common practice in many integrated pest management (IPM) strategies.
+Using herbicides to control weeds or other undesirable plants is a common practice in many integrated pest management (IPM) strategies.
 However, improper application methods and drift of herbicides to desirable plants can cause similar damage as seen on the targeted weeds.
-Off-target movement of common herbicides, such as glyphosate, 2,4-D, metsulfuron, atrazine, and others may damage desirable landscape plants with some plants being more susceptible than others.
+Off-target movement of common herbicides, such as glyphosate, 2,4-D, dicamba, metsulfuron, atrazine, and others, may damage desirable landscape plants, with some being more susceptible than others.
 The toxic effect of pesticides, such as herbicides, on a plant is known as phytotoxicity.
-Diagnosing the source of damage can prove difficult because herbicidal effects may appear similar to symptoms associated with other biotic and abiotic issues, such as wilt, disease, and insect damage.
+Diagnosing the source of damage can prove difficult because herbicidal effects may appear similar to symptoms associated with other biotic and abiotic issues, such as wilt, disease, insect damage, sun damage, fertilizer burn, drought, or soil flooding leading to root suffocation.
 What makes it more difficult is that the severity of symptoms can be related to the amount of herbicide exposure and the method of absorption, such as by direct surface contact or root absorption.
 Additionally, symptoms may not appear for days to weeks after the application.

 Phytotoxic Symptoms, or Plant Damage, as a Result of Commonly Applied Herbicides Include:

 |Glyphosate||Delayed yellowing of leaves that turn to brown|